littlewebco/little-blog/posts/2024-06-12-react-server-components.md

 ### How They Differ from SSR

 Traditional Server-Side Rendering (SSR):
-- Components render on server → HTML sent to client → Hydrated on client
+- Components render on server â HTML sent to client â Hydrated on client
 - JavaScript bundle still needs to be downloaded

 Server Components:
-- Components run on server → Serialized and sent to client → No hydration needed
+- Components run on server â Serialized and sent to client â No hydration needed
 - No JavaScript bundle for Server Components

 ## Benefits of Server Components